CEA-MetroCarac/fitspy/paper/paper.md

 All the processing steps previously described constitute a model in the sense of the `Fitspy` application that can be saved (in a .json file) and easily replayed as-is or applied to other spectra datasets.

-In terms of visualization, the GUI allows the user to display all of the spectra simultaneously (`Show All` mode) or, when a spectrum is selected, to display the corresponding fit decomposition and its residual.
-Figure titles and axis names can be customized and peak models labeled.
+In terms of visualisation, the GUI allows the user to display all of the spectra simultaneously (`Show All` mode) or, when a spectrum is selected, to display the corresponding fit decomposition and its residual.
+Figure titles and axis names can be customised and peak models labeled.

 All the actions described above can be performed through Python scripts without using the GUI.
 In practice, when performing repeated analyses, users familiar with Python may find it helpful to use `Fitspy` as follows: